alces-software/alces-cloud-docs/docs/blog/posts/protein-analysis-biopython.md

 - Population Genetics: Biopython offers functionality for population genetics analysis, including computation of genetic diversity indices, estimation of evolutionary distances, and simulation of genetic data.

-- Bioinformatics Algorithms: It implements various algorithms commonly used in bioinformatics, such as sequence alignment algorithms (e.g., Smith-Waterman, Needleman-Wunsch), sequence searching algorithms (e.g., BLAST), and phylogenetic reconstruction methods (e.g., neighbor-joining, maximum likelihood).
+- Bioinformatics Algorithms: It implements various algorithms commonly used in bioinformatics, such as sequence alignment algorithms (e.g., Smith-Waterman, Needleman-Wunsch), sequence searching algorithms (e.g., BLAST), and phylogenetic reconstruction methods (e.g., neighbour-joining, maximum likelihood).

 - Integration with Other Tools: Biopython can be integrated with other bioinformatics tools and databases, facilitating workflows and enabling seamless access to external resources.

 ## Analyse Unknown Protien

 Biopython simplifies analysis of unknown proteins by enabling researchers to calculate key properties like amino acid count, charge at specific pH, aromaticity, and isoelectric point.
 These features, along with the instability index, provide a foundation for protein classification and further studies.
-Below is the example to showcase biopython capabilites in analysing unknown protein.
+Below is the example to showcase biopython capabilities in analysing unknown protein.

 ```
 from Bio.SeqUtils.ProtParam import ProteinAnalysis